Bayurzx/Save_Earth_AI/README.md

 ## Stack Highlights 🥪🥪🥪
 ### This web app makes use of :
-- Reactjs : Render components with data from your db and make them dynamic and responsive to user input.
+- Reactjs : Render components with data from your apis, dbs and make them dynamic and responsive to user input.
 - Netlify : Are you new to Netlify, so was I when I started this project.
 It's easy to learn.
 Provides a powerful serverless platform that's easy to scale
 - Astra DataStax : Also my first time using Astra, You can easily perform CRUD operations with Astra Collections.
 Astra's edge is at their low latency and high-write operations suitable for BigData ops.